LaurVDeMaio/Learning-Commons-Voice-Agent/README.md

 To get your API key, follow these steps:

-- Log in to your Inworld Studio account.
+- Log in to or create your Inworld Studio account.

-- Go to the "Integrations" page on the left-hand side.
+- Go to the "Overview" page on the left-hand side.

-- Under the "API Keys" section, click "+Generate new key".
+- Choose the "API Keys" section, click "+Generate new key".

 - Copy the Basic (Base64) authorization signature.